Scott Tillitt

 This post was published on August 5, 2019.
 Details may have changed since it was last updated.

-He’s also a founder of several other local organizations, including Re>Think Local and Antidote Collective, “focused on making Beacon and the Hudson Valley a more vibrant, sustainable, locally-rooted and human-scale place to live and work.”
+In addition to BEAHIVE, Scott is also a founder of several other local organizations, including Re>Think Local and Antidote Collective, “focused on making Beacon and the Hudson Valley a more vibrant, sustainable, locally-rooted and human-scale place to live and work.”

 Hello!
 Who are you?
 Tell us about yourself.
 What are you passionate about?
 What do you enjoy doing?